sergeyleonov/tribaltrouble/README.md

-Tribal Trouble (Y18 edition)
+Tribal Trouble Y18 Edition
 ==============
-User- and developer-friendly revision of Tribal Trouble game originally released by Oddlabs in 2004 and later published under GPL2 license.
+Maven-based release of Tribal Trouble game originally released by Oddlabs in 2004 and later published under GPL2 license.

 The project was cloned from [sunenielsen](https://github.com/sunenielsen/tribaltrouble.git) public repo and reworked.
 You can find the original readme below.
-Note that the build commands in the old readme will not work for this release.
+Note that the build commands in the old readme will not work for this project.
 For the actual instructions refer to the main part of this readme.

 Prerequisites
 --------